When working out is too much of a good thing

-NEW YORK Constantly thinking about the next workout?
+NEW YORK, June 4 Constantly thinking about the next workout?
 Upset about missing a exercise class?
 Fitness experts say more is not always better and overworking a workout can sap strength and invite injury.

 "We have fit people and deconditioned people who overdo it," said Geralyn Coopersmith, national director of the Equinox Fitness Training Institute.